What Are the Most Scenic Road Trips Along the Adriatic Sea?

 - Rijeka: Risnjak (45 min), Northern Velebit (2h)

-National parks in Croatia – a detailed guide (by park)
+National parks in Croatia – detailed guide (by park)

 Below you’ll find detailed information for each of Croatia’s eight national parks.
-Learn why each park is worth visiting, where it’s located, how to get there, when to go, what to see, and how to prepare for the best experience.
+Learn why each park is worth visiting, where it is, how to get there, when to go, what to see, and how to prepare for the best experience.

 National Park Brijuni

-National Park Brijuni encompasses an idyllic archipelago (2 larger and 12 smaller islands) off the western coast of Istria, known for a perfect blend of nature and cultural heritage.
-Brijuni attracts visitors with a safari park featuring exotic animals, beautifully landscaped parks, and valuable archaeological sites from Roman and Byzantine times – a true paradise for nature and history lovers.
+National Park Brijuni covers an idyllic archipelago (2 larger and 12 smaller islands) off the western coast of Istria, known for the perfect blend of nature and cultural heritage.
+Brijuni attracts visitors with a safari park featuring exotic animals, beautifully landscaped parks, and valuable archaeological sites from Roman and Byzantine times – a true paradise for lovers of nature and history.

 What are the top attractions on Brijuni?

-- Safari park – a free-roaming area among animals (elephants, zebras, llamas, hippos, etc.) on Veliki Brijun.
+- Safari park – a free-roaming area among animals (elephants, zebras, llamas, a hippo, etc.) on Veliki Brijun.

 - Remains of a Roman villa in Verige Bay – an archaeological site of a luxurious seaside Roman villa from the 1st century.

-- Ancient olive tree – an olive tree over 1,600 years old, one of the oldest in the Mediterranean, still bearing fruit.
+- The old olive tree – an olive tree over 1600 years old, one of the oldest in the Mediterranean, still bearing fruit.

-- Museum and Tito’s residence – a tour of Villa Brijunka and exhibitions about the island’s history (Brijuni was President Tito’s favorite summer retreat).
+- Museum and Tito’s residence – tour Villa Brijunka and exhibitions about the island’s history (Brijuni was a favorite summer retreat of President Tito).

 - Natural history collection – a small exhibition of native animals and preserved exotic species from Brijuni.